popphp/pop-console/README.md

 ### Confirm

-The `confirm()` is a shorthand version of a prompt to ask if the user is sure they want to proceed, else the application will exit:
+The `confirm()` method is a shorthand version of a prompt to ask if the user is sure they want to proceed, else the application will exit:

 ```php